MehdiZouitine/My_personal_blog/content/post/2020-10-30-spectral_norm.md

 It is this property that is sought in GANs or to make its network robust.

+Having lipschitz continuous applications ensures that our model is robust.
+The **lipschitz constant** $K$ allows us to manage the "**degree of robustness**" of our application.

+We would like to have a stronger condition than the *$K$-lipschitz* continuity.
+In practice, most layers of neural networks are already $K$-lipschitzian applications for a certain $K$ .
+However, we would like to **make this constant K equal to 1** so that the output energy is smaller or equal to the input energy.

-A solution to make its Lipschitz network is to use the spectral norm.
+A solution to make our layer 1-lipschitz is to use the **spectral norm**.

 ### Spectral norm

-As I said, the mathematical object that will make a network Lipschitz continuous is the spectral norm.
+As I said, the mathematical object that will make a network 1-Lipschitz continuous is the spectral norm.

 Let $W \in M_{m,n}(\mathbb{R})$, the spectral norm of $W$ is defined as $$\sigma(W) =
 \sup _{\Vert x\Vert _{2} \leq 1}\Vert W x\Vert _{2} =
 \sup _{x \neq 0} \frac{\Vert W x\Vert _{2}}{\Vert x\Vert _{2}}$$

-To transform a linear application into a lipschitz continuous application, simply divide the matrix W of the application by the spectral norm of this matrix :
+To transform a linear application into a 1-lipschitz continuous application, simply divide the matrix W of the application by the spectral norm of this matrix :

 $$ W \leftarrow \frac{W}{\sigma(W)}$$
 #### *Proof that  $\frac{W}{\sigma(W)}$ is Lipschitz continuous*